scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Searching and viewing ads

 A user can search for ads by clicking the search button whether or not he's logged in.
-The initial search is filtered by room and/or studio, zip code with max radius and max price.
+The initial search is filtered by zip code with max radius and max price.
 After the result is displayed, the user can choose to:

 - *Sort search:* The search results can be sorted by: ascending or descending price, move-in date earliest to latest or latest to earliest, or by the date the ad was created, youngest to oldest or oldest to youngest.

 - *Filter search:* The search can be filtered further by filling out the earliest and latest move-in date in a dropdown calendar and optionally the earliest and latest move-out date.
 The user can also check boxes for; allowing smoking inside, allowing animals inside, co-use garden, balcony or patio, cellar or attic, furnished, cable TV, garage and/or WiFi.
+The search criteria are always visible to the user.

 - *View ad:* The user can click on an ad to view it.